Dimitar5555/WaterCompany/README.md

 * Made error messages titles diffrent from 'Error'
 * Bank tab will show when you have earned(total) at least 1k money
 * Hot water tab will show when you have earned(total) at least 1m money
+* Your daily income from bank balance can't be bigger then 0.4 times if the lifetime profit
+* If you have a loan, you can't upgrade max loan.

 #### Version 0.3.4.1 Beta - 8 June 2017